Rimon0000/Food-donation-and-supplies-management-frontend-7-updated/README.md

 # React + TypeScript + Vite

 - This is a Food Donation and Supply Management Based website.

+## Installation:
+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the server using `npm run dev`.

 ### FEATURES
 #### In Landing Page: